 These apartment-style rooms are great for families or people who like to be self-sufficient.

-The Quest Hotel in Ipswich is located walking distance from the centre of town with plenty of on-site parking as well.
+The Quest Hotel in Ipswich is located within walking distance from the centre of town with plenty of on-site parking as well.

 - Address: 57-63 Warwick Rd, Ipswich QLD 4305